Resources

 Prepare for meetings

 To get the most out of performance conversations, you should make sure both you and your employees come to performance review meetings prepared.
 This means that you need to develop clear objectives and talking points for every performance review and share this information with your employee ahead of time.
-Doing so will let your employees know what to expect and can help you to have a more constructive meeting.
-It will also contribute to an overall culture of transparency and trust that is especially important to establish for a remote workforce.

-Our platform enables you to overcome the management challenges that can accompany remote work by allowing you to easily set and view goals, provide feedback in real-time, and document interactions with your team.
+Our platform enables you to overcome the management challenges that can accompany remote work by allowing you to easily set and view goals, provide feedback in real time, and document interactions with your team.

 If you are interested in seeing how Teamble can help transform your performance management system, give us a try for free or submit questions through our Help feature.